qmlbook/qmlbook/en/ch15/index.rst

 This will create your application as a plain executable under mac and not as a ``.app`` folder which is used for application installation.

-QMake based projects are normally the choice number one when you start programming Qt applications.
-But there are also other options out there.
+QMake based projects are normally the number one choice when you start programming Qt applications.
+There are also other options out there.
 All have their benefits and drawbacks.
-We will shortly discuss these other options in the next topcis.
+We will shortly discuss these other options next.

 .. rubric:: References